 Description Specifies the type of GPI output signal that will trigger the specified function.
-Values The following values are possible: close close open The level changes to low level at activation. open A falling edge pulse is generated at activation.
+Values The following values are possible: close The level changes to high level at activation. close A rising edge pulse is generated at activation. open The level changes to low level at activation. open A falling edge pulse is generated at activation. open A falling edge pulse is generated at activation.